 “My voice, my language goes right across this country like the breeze”.
 Elder Joey Pierre

 Today, community based language revitalization strategies such as immersion schools, language nests, developing curriculum, web based tools and books are all making language a major component of educational curriculum.

 The ONA CEC is committed to the preservation and practice of Syilx/Okanagan language and culture.
-Through numerous nation-wide initiatives the ONA has supported, assisted and promoted the development of nsyilxcən language and culture resources through our partnerships with En’owkin Centre, Paul Creek Language Association and the Interior Salish Language Associations.
+Through numerous nation-wide initiatives the ONA has supported, assisted and promoted the development of nsyilxcən language and culture resources through partnerships with En’owkin Centre, Paul Creek Language Association and the Interior Salish Language Associations.
 This work is guided by the Elders and Speakers throughout the Okanagan Nation communities.
-Currently, William (Bill) Cohen is our ONA representative on the First Peoples Language and Culture Council (FPHLCC) BoD – a Provincial organization mandated to support First Nation languages, arts and culture.
+Currently, William (Bill) Cohen is the ONA representative on the First Peoples Language and Culture Council (FPHLCC) BoD – a Provincial organization mandated to support First Nation languages, arts and culture.

 For further information: